bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 	for more information.

 Models
-    Low-level objects that make up a Bokeh plot.
+    Low-level objects that make up Bokeh plots.
 You can access models via the ``bokeh.models`` interface.
-You don't have to manipulate models directly to create plots but knowing how they work is important	since all plots consist of collections of models.
+You don't have to manipulate models directly to create plots but knowing how to configure their attributes and properties can be useful.
 See :ref:`userguide_styling` for more information.

 Server
 	The Bokeh server is an optional component you can use to share and